Figure 1: Schematic depiction of the experimental setup using the aqueous-phase photoreactor.

 Depending on the nature of potentially formed products, there is a variety of analytical systems to be used for qualitative and quantitative analysis, e.g., an UPLC-HRAM-MS (ultrahigh performance high-resolution accurate mass mass spectrometer).
 Additionally, several other analytical techniques, such as LC-MS/MS(Q-IMS-ToF), standard HPLC-QMS, GC-MS and CE-UV or CE-MS, are available to analyze target compounds, like carbonyls, small (C1-C4) carboxylic acids or even organosulfates.

 A recent research topic is the degradation of isoprene oxidation products with hydroxyl and sulfate radicals in the aqueous phase.
-Isoprene is a volatile compound which is emitted in high amounts into the troposphere by plants and gets degraded by oxidants in the gas phase.
+Isoprene is a volatile compound, which is emitted in high amounts into the troposphere by plants and is degraded by oxidants in the gas phase.
 The oxidation products are less volatile and can partition into the aqueous particle phase.
-Due to the reaction of these compounds with radicals low volatile species are formed, e.g., organosulfates, which remain in the particle phase and contribute to the formation of secondary organic aerosol (SOA).
+Due to the reaction of these compounds with radicals, low volatile species are formed, e.g., organosulfates, which remain in the particle phase and contribute to the formation of secondary organic aerosol (SOA).